Derrick Ansley

-Derrick Ansley (born December 11, 1981) is an American football coach and former player who is the defensive coordinator for the Los Angeles Chargers of the National Football League (NFL).
-He was previously the defensive coordinator at Tennessee.
-He played safety at Troy from 2001-2004 before starting his coaching career at Huntingdon, a Division-III school in 2005.
+Derrick Ansley (born December 11, 1981) is an American football coach and former player who is the passing game coordinator for the Green Bay Packers of the National Football League (NFL).
+He was previously the defensive coordinator at Tennessee and the Los Angeles Chargers.
+He played safety at Troy from 2001 to 2004 before starting his coaching career at Huntingdon, a Division-III school in 2005.

 Playing career

 Ansley played high school football at Tallassee High School, where he was an All-State honorable mention in 1998 and an All-State recipient in 1999.
 He played college football at Troy, where he started 40 consecutive games and had 19 interceptions in his career.
 He is tied for second-most interceptions in Troy history.
 Ansley is a member of Phi Beta Sigma fraternity.

 Coaching career

 Huntingdon

 Ansley started his coaching career in 2005, where he was the defensive backs coach at Huntingdon.

 Alabama

 In 2010, he made the jump to Alabama as an on-field defensive graduate assistant.
 He spent one year as the defensive backs coach at Tennessee before leaving for the same position at Kentucky.
 His secondary improved every year he was there, going from 64th in pass defense in 2013, 44th in 2014, and 32nd in 2015.
 They also went from 85th in passing touchdowns allowed to 28th in 2015.
 He was hired by Alabama to serve the same role in 2016.
 While he was there, he coached Chuck Bednarik Award and Thorpe Award winner Minkah Fitzpatrick and All-American Marlon Humphrey.